Anatomy of an Excavator

 Since the undercarriage literally supports the machine for all jobs it’s important to maintain and take proper care of it.
 Failure to do so can lead to breakdowns and other mechanical problems that can take the machine off rotation.

 Cleaning and removing any debris from the undercarriage after each shift will help keep all the moving parts functioning properly.
-This is especially important in cooler climates because frozen debris can wear away at bolts, fastener and other connections in the undercarriage.
+This is especially important in cooler climates because frozen debris can wear away at bolts, fasteners, and other connections in the undercarriage.
 There are many moving parts in this part of an excavator and keeping everything moving clear of debris is important.

 Image borrowed from Phillip Hengst.

 Counterweights on Excavators

 Traditional counterweights used to be long or “conventional” weights that hung off the backside of the machine.
 The weights provided additional strength and digging ability to the front attachment and boom.
 In 1993, Yanmar introduced the first-ever Zero Tail Swing counterweight.
 This invention revolutionized the use of excavators by shortening the space in which the machine could operate.
 Today, zero tail swing counterweights are considered a standard in the industry.

 The 360° capabilities of an excavator are achieved by the house sitting on a swivel pin.
 Hydraulic power and gears give the machine the ability to swivel in all directions.
 The zero tail swing invention by Yanmar allowed operators to take full advantage of this design.
 The full circle rotation capabilities of the excavator are part of what makes it such a powerful machine.

 The Arm, Boom, or Attachment of an Excavator

 Whether you look at the boom or arm as one part and attachments as another, they both rely on each other and are connected.
 This is why the arm of the excavator is often seen as the third part of the machine and they are not separated.
 In general, the arm is made up of a boom, a stick, and an attachment.